microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaOauth2PermissionGrant.md

 AllPrincipals indicates authorization to impersonate all users.
 Principal indicates authorization to impersonate a specific user.
 Consent on behalf of all users can be granted by an administrator.
-Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
+Nonadmin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
 Required.
 Supports $filter (eq only).